Best Places to Live in Austin for Young Professionals

 6. South Congress

 Also known as SoCo, this vibrant community south of Lady Bird Lake is one of the most lively neighborhoods in Austin.
-On the first Thursday of every month, shops and restaurants stay open late for a huge party right on the street.
+On the first Thursday of every month, shops and restaurants in South Congress stay open late for a huge party right on the street.
 But the rest of the month is just as exciting—you can try a Peg Leg (a Corona in a margarita) from Torchy’s Tacos, listen to live music at The Continental Club, or weave your way throughout the street murals.

 Average rent: $1,472